spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

+# Bug Reports
+Bug reports are welcome but please keep in mind the following:

+At the moment Autodoc is not using semantic analysis information.
+Because of that, Autodoc is expected to give up analysis as soon as it encounters any non-trivial comptime expression.

+Bug reports about missing information resulting from comptime logic will be closed.
+Some exceptions apply but if you're not sure about a potential bug report, consider asking for advice in the #autodocs channel of the big Zig Discord server.

 # Intro
 Hello friend, welcome to the fantastic world of Autodoc.
 Before we begin with our adventure you need to be aware that contributing to Autodoc means